geocaml/ocaml-geojson/CONTRIBUTING.md

 dune build @fmt --auto
 ```

 To run this command without any error, you might need to install the correct version of `ocamlformat`.
-For verifying which version of it has to be installed, please check out the version mentioned in the `.ocamlformat` file and install it by running:
+The `.ocamlformat` file records the current version the repository uses.
+Install this version by running:

 ```
 opam install ocamlformat=X.XX.X